niuers/Distributed-System-Design-Review/README.md

    * Scaling challenge not primarily due to tweet volume but due to fan-out.
 3. home timeline

+# Offline Processing
+## Message Queues
+1. For processing you’d like to perform inline with a request but is too slow, the easiest solution is to create a message queue (for example, RabbitMQ).
+Message queues allow your web applications to quickly publish messages to the queue, and have other consumers processes perform the processing outside the scope and timeline of the client request.

+1. Dividing work between off-line work handled by a consumer and in-line work done by the web application depends entirely on the interface you are exposing to your users.
+Generally you’ll either:
+   * perform almost no work in the consumer (merely scheduling a task) and inform your user that the task will occur offline, usually with a polling mechanism to update the interface once the task is complete (for example, provisioning a new VM on Slicehost follows this pattern), or
+   * perform enough work in-line to make it appear to the user that the task has completed, and tie up hanging ends afterwards (posting a message on Twitter or Facebook likely follow this pattern by updating the tweet/message in your timeline but updating your followers' timelines out of band; it’s simple isn’t feasible to update all the followers for a Scobleizer in real-time).
+   * Message queues have another benefit, which is that they allow you to create a separate machine pool for performing off-line processing rather than burdening your web application servers.
+This allows you to target increases in resources to your current performance or throughput bottleneck rather than uniformly increasing resources across the bottleneck and non-bottleneck systems.

+## Scheduling periodic tasks
+1. Almost all large systems require daily or hourly tasks, but unfortunately this seems to still be a problem waiting for a widely accepted solution which easily supports redundancy.
+2. In the meantime you’re probably still stuck with cron, but you could use the cronjobs to publish messages to a consumer, which would mean that the cron machine is only responsible for scheduling rather than needing to perform all the processing.

+## Map-Reduce
+1. Adding a map-reduce layer makes it possible to perform data and/or processing intensive operations in a reasonable amount of time.
+You might use it for calculating suggested users in a social graph, or for generating analytics reports.
+2. For sufficiently small systems you can often get away with adhoc queries on a SQL database, but that approach may not scale up trivially once the quantity of data stored or write-load requires sharding your database, and will usually require dedicated slaves for the purpose of performing these queries (at which point, maybe you’d rather use a system designed for analyzing large quantities of data, rather than fighting your database).

 # Resources
 1. [CS75 (Summer 2012) Lecture 9 Scalability Harvard Web Development David Malan](https://youtu.be/-W9F__D3oY4)
 2. Check Bronson's TAO pdf paper in same link as video